 He rose through the Essex ranks quickly with his batting and leg-spinning abilities, but lost the spinning abilities as he grew taller, so concentrated on his batting.
 Nasser was an important part of the Essex team that won the 1991 County Championship.
 He was selected for England initially on the back of a mammoth 990 runs which he had scored for Essex in the County Championship of 1989.

-After making his Test debut as a 21 year old, Nasser quickly matured as a County and International player, achieving success as a batsman of superior technique and the patience to build a big innings score.
-Over the years Nasser improved tremendously with a wide range of strokes, excelling in the drive and cut, but with sound defence and was a superb fielder in any position.
+After making his Test debut as a 21 year old, Nasser Hussain quickly matured as a County and International player, achieving success as a batsman of superior technique and the patience to build a big innings score.
+Over the years he improved tremendously with a wide range of strokes, excelling in the drive and cut, but with sound defence and was a superb fielder in any position.

-After a disappointing 2003 ICC World Cup in South Africa, Nasser relinquished the ODI captaincy and then resigned as Test captain, after 45 Test matches, during the Test series against South Africa in the summer of 2003.
+After a disappointing 2003 ICC World Cup in South Africa, he relinquished the ODI captaincy and then resigned as Test captain, after 45 Test matches, during the Test series against South Africa in the summer of 2003.

-Since his retirement Nasser has joined Sky Sports for whom he works at home and abroad, giving his expert views during England Tests, One-Days and domestic cricket matches.
+Since his retirement, Nasser has joined Sky Sports for whom he works at home and abroad, giving his expert views during England Tests, One-Days and domestic cricket matches.
 Nasser is accomplished in all areas of media work and in addition to his Sky Sports work he currently contributes a weekly column to the Daily Mail.

 In 2005, Nasser Hussain released his autobiography, Playing With Fire, which won the Best Autobiography category of the 2005 British Sports Book Awards.
 Nasser played himself in the 2011 Bollywood movie Patiala House, in which Akshay Kumar played the leading role.